Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/step-by-step.md

 Configuration file contains some class definition and default configuration values.
 Here's an example:

 ![image](https://github.com/Engineering-Research-and-Development/fiware-orion-pyspark-connector/assets/103200695/41d2c7f0-c0d8-4b7b-a7fe-b06292182221)
-(figures may be dated and may not correspond to latest version of the connector)
+(figure above may be dated and may not correspond to latest version of the connector)

 The above figure displays the Replier configuration class.
 It contains the following values:
 - *http_address:* IP of the HTTP server, defaultly set to host's IP